neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/load-balancer.md

 Part of the responsibilities of the infrastructure provider is to provision a Load Balancer for the control plane endpoint of workload clusters.

-`cluster-api-provider-lxc` supports a number of different options for how to provision the Load Balancer.
+`cluster-api-provider-incus` supports a number of different options for how to provision the Load Balancer.
 They are mostly a tradeoff between simplicity, infrastructure requirements and production readiness.

 ## Load balancer types